 Her most recent work focuses on the regulation of pharmaceutical advertising and the impact of commercial messages and public service messages on the health-related behavior of individuals.
-She has been the co-recipient of three federal grants to support her research in this area.
+She has been the co-recipient of four federal grants to support her research in this area.

 Dr. Avery has been the recipient of several awards for both her teaching and scholarship.
-She was awarded the prestigious Carpenter Award for Advising in 2007, a Weiss Presidential Fellowship in 2001, she has received a Merrill Presidential Teacher Recognition Award fourteen times, and was the recipient of the SUNY Chancellor’s Award for Excellence in Teaching in 1998 and service excellence in 2014.
+She was awarded the prestigious Carpenter Award for Advising in 2007, a Weiss Presidential Fellowship in 2001, she has received a Merrill Presidential Teacher Recognition Award fifteen times, and was the recipient of the SUNY Chancellor’s Award for Excellence in Teaching in 1998 and service excellence in 2014.
 In 2000 Dr. Avery was recognized by a leading consumer policy association in the U.S. (the American Council on Consumer Interests) as the outstanding mid-career professional.
 She has served as a Board Member for three national policy associations, and serves as a reviewer for several leading academic journals.

 Dr. Avery's work in family policy focuses on the impact of print and television advertising for pharmaceutical products on consumers' health-related behavior, particularly the impact of tobacco and nicotine replacement therapy products on smoking cessation behavior, the impact of antidepressant advertising on antidepressant product use, and the impact of weight loss product advertising on diet, exercise, and weight loss product use.
 She is currently working on a project examining advertising for sugar-sweetened beverages, cereals, candy, and fast-food restaurants on consumption.
 In addition, she has a project underway examining the impact of vitamin advertising on supplement consumption.